Loading...

 Vinegar or Lemon Juice

-Add a splash of vinegar or lemon juice to your meal.
-The acidity can help slow down carbohydrate digestion.
+Add a splash of vinegar or lemon juice to salads or dishes as they can help moderate blood sugar levels.

 healthspan-mbl